MassTransit/MassTransit/docs/learn/videos.md

 # Videos

+The best videos to learn MassTransit are in the [Live Coding](/getting-started/live-coding) section.
+These are the most up-to-date videos detailing how to build applications using MassTransit.

-There are several videos of presentations featuring MassTransit.
+Beyond those videos, there are several other video presentations featuring MassTransit.

 [Event Driven Architecture][1]
 Presented at the North Dallas .NET User Group in February, 2010 by Chris Patterson.